Last Updated on May 31, 2021 by queenie mak

 Sok Kwu Wan Lookout Pavilion

-At the beginning of the trail, you can see the mudflats covering part of the inlet.
-And as you hike up the marked hiking path, the path will get a bit steeper but not difficult.
+At the beginning of the family trail, you can see the mudflats covering part of the inlet.
+And as you hike up the marked path, the path will get a bit steeper but not difficult.

 Then you will approach Sok Kwu Wan Lookout Pavilion.
 It has a little traditional pagoda and a gorgeous view of the Sok Kwu Wan inlet.
 It is an excellent spot to take a bit of rest (if you need to) and also to get a bit of shade from the scorching sun.